 My research is sometimes focused on the probing questions that arise in abstract philosophical debates.
 At the same time, I see a continuity between apparently abstract philosophical beliefs and practical applications of them.
 So while I may write on matters of metaethical debate, I also enjoy writing about practical concerns, such as one recent project on government expansions in internet access or another on the ethics of fundraising.
 In one way, then, I am an epistemologist who attends to the practical, moral, and political consequences of theories of concept formation and knowledge.
 Given my attention to application, I am in another sense an applied ethicist and pragmatist, with a number of projects treating matters of public policy.
 The following is a list of some of my work that has been published and other projects that are in progress.

 Click on the title or the image on right for more information about each book.

 Democracy and Leadership: On Pragmatism and Virtue

-(Hardback in December 2013 with Lexington Books, with Paperback release scheduled for late 2014 or early 2015)
+(Hardback release November 2013 with Lexington Books.
+Paperback release scheduled for late 2014 or early 2015)